mishachepi/mishachepi/README.md

 ---

 - 🔭 I’m currently working as a IT Engineer (Devops is included in my responsibilities).
-Now I am setting up IT processes in a big company.
+Now I am setting up IT processes in an IT company.
 - 🌱 I’m currently expanding my knowledge in information security, exploring its intersection with DevOps to enhance system integrity and reliability.
 And also I'm focusing on developing myself as an SRE specialist.
 - 🎎 I’m open to collaborating on projects that involve innovative DevOps practices or information security solutions
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mikhail-chepkin/).